hellmarbecker/blog/_posts/2024-09-27-druid-data-cookbook-deconstructing-nested-json-objects.markdown

 }
 ```

-Note how there are `name` fields at the first nesting leel of `org`, but also at the `members`level.
+Note how there are `name` fields at the first nesting level of `org`, but also at the `members`level.

 Here's the full dataset in [jsonl](https://www.atatus.com/glossary/jsonl/) format: